As federal investigators probe Jeffrey Epstein’s death, Trump amplifies conspiracy theory

 The theory is amplified by those within Trump’s administration as well.
 Lynne Patton, regional administrator at the Department of Housing and Urban Development, posted a headline announcing Epstein’s death with the caption “Hillary’d” and hashtag #VinceFosterPartTwo on Instagram.

-Former White House staffer Vince Foster’s suicide by gunshot at the start of the Clinton administration stirred controversy when right-leaning media suggested Clinton had him killed in the wake of the “Travelgate” controversy in which several White House travel office employees were fired.
+Former White House staffer Vince Foster’s suicide by gunshot stirred controversy when right-leaning media suggested Clinton had him killed in the wake of the “Travelgate” controversy, where several White House travel office employees were fired.
 Trump previously told the Washington Post that Foster’s death was “very fishy.”

-Foster is the most notable death in the “Clinton Body Count,” a list of people connected to the Clintons who died compiled by attorney and militia movement supporter Linda Thompson and sent to Congressional leadership in 1994 by former Congressman William Dannemeyer.
+Foster is the most notable death in the “Clinton Body Count,” a list of people connected to the Clintons who died.
+The list was compiled by attorney and militia movement supporter Linda Thompson and sent to Congressional leadership in 1994 by former Congressman William Dannemeyer.

 There is no direct evidence that the Clintons were connected to any of the deaths on the list.